sinhanurag/xcomponent/README.md

 ### [Example](./docs/example.md)

-A full example of a cross-domain component using xcomponent
+A full example of a cross-domain component using X.component

 -----